laurelch/hexagon/README.md

 ### Bugs
 Lv.
 1
-- [ ] manhattan distance does not reflect third coordinate
+- [x] manhattan distance does not reflect third coordinate
+- [ ] while player is moving, the user can still click to interfere the move